Table of Contents

 Approaching a Professor for Research Projects

-As noted above, you will be much more likely to succeed in securing a position if you approach the professors with very specific goals and a little bit of track-record.
+As noted above, you will be much more likely to succeed in securing a position if you approach the professors with very specific goals and a little bit of track record.
 Do not do the following.

 • Do not contact a professor if you don't already know what he/she does.
 Visit his/her research website; read a few papers.
 It helps a lot to be able to say something specific and to offer some ideas of what you would like to do.

-• Do not be unprepared to answer the question, “why do you want to do a research project?”
+• Do not be unprepared to answer the question “why do you want to do a research project?”
 (An honest answer like “I need the units to graduate” will work in some circumstances.)

-• Do not be invisible or do a mediocre job in a course then ask the instructor for a position at the end of the semester.
+• Do not be invisible or do a mediocre job in a course, then ask the instructor for a position at the end of the semester.

 • Do not be fixated on a particular project or a particular professor.

 As with many other things desirable and scarce in life, persistence, patience, and boldness count in getting what you want.
 Don't be discouraged if you don't hear back or get turned down.
 Try, try again.
 On the other hand, you do have to have something real to offer when you approach a professor.
-Your own eagerness or desire is not enough; you will not get anywhere if you are not willing to invest the time up front to brush up your resume, to investigate the research opportunities, or to do an impressive job in a course.
+Your own eagerness or desire is not enough; you will not get anywhere if you are not willing to invest the time up front to polish your resume, to investigate the research opportunities, or to do an impressive job in a course.

 Doing Undergraduate Research with Me